-(c) Identification of Documents.
-All papers submitted for filing shall follow the heading format set out in the Appendix of Forms, Fed.R.Civ.P., and papers submitted subsequent to the original complaint shall bear the case number.

-(d) Telephone Numbers and Addresses.
-Parties or attorneys signing papers submitted for filing must state their telephone numbers, as well as their mailing addresses, e-mail addresses and the N.C.
-State Bar number of attorneys who are admitted to practice before this court.

-(e) Exhibits to Pleadings or Papers.
+- (c) Identification of Documents.
+All papers submitted for filing shall follow the heading format set out in the Appendix of Forms, Fed.R.Civ.P. - (d) Telephone Numbers and Addresses.
+Parties or attorneys signing papers submitted for filing must state their telephone numbers, mailing addresses, e-mail addresses and the N.C.
+State Bar number of attorneys who are admitted to practice before this court. - (e) Exhibits to Pleadings or Papers.
 Bulky or voluminous materials should not be submitted for filing with a pleading or paper, or incorporated by reference therein, unless such materials are essential.
 The court may order any pleading or paper stricken if filed in violation of this rule.